ijeomalouisa/PALMORIA_GROUP_HR/README.md

 ###  PROJECT TOPIC: PALMORIA GROUP HR ANALYSIS
-The analysis is to look for the issues bordering on gender inequality of the Palmoria Group HR manufacturing company in its three (3) regions, the company is based in Nigeria and an HR analytics experts is needed to analyze the company's data and come up with recommendations for Management attention.
+The analysis is focused on issues bordering on gender inequality in the Palmoria Group HR manufacturing company and at its three (3) regions.

 ### PROJECT OVERVIEW
 Palmoria Group is a manufacturing company based in Nigeria.
-The company is faced with the issues bordering on gender inequality in its three (3) regions with the country.
+The company is faced with the issues bordering on gender inequality in its three (3) regions within the country.
 Based on their ambitions to scale the business to other regions and even overseas, if the problems are not tackled, it can spriral downwards thereby jeopardize the company's image.
-To address the issues before they get out of hand, an HR Analyts needs to come in to identify key areas within the business that could give rise to issues and address them immediately.
+To address the issues before they get out of hand, an HR Analyts needs to come in to identify key areas within the business that could give rise to issues, address them immediately and come up with recommendations for Management attention.

 ### SOURCE OF DATA:
 The primary dataset to be used for this analysis is the "Palmoria Group Bonus Rules.xlsx" and the "Palmoria Group Emploment.CSV file.
 The dataset contains information such as; Staff name, gender, department, salary, location and ratings.

 ### TOOLS USED:
-- Power BI tool (https://www.microsoft.com), will be use to explore, overall structure is
+- Power BI tool (https://www.microsoft.com), will be use to explore
 - Power BI query (for cleaning of the data)
 - Analysis Dashboard (for Deep-Dive Metrics and Tables)
 - Visualization Dashboard ( for excuting summary and high-level charts)

 ###  EXPLORATORY DATA ANALYSIS (EDA):
-A comprehensive Exploratory Data Analysis (EDA) was deployed using appropriate analytical tools and techniques relevant to the context of each dataset; the Palmoria Group bonus Rules from Excel and the Palmoria Group Employment.Comma Seperated Values (csv) data are used to answer these key questions.
+A comprehensive Exploratory Data Analysis (EDA) was deployed using appropriate analytical tools and techniques relevant to the context of each dataset; the Palmoria Group bonus Rules from Excel and the Palmoria Group Employment.Comma Seperated Values (csv) data are used to answer the key questions.

 ##### CASE SCENARIO:
 The analysis will be based on the use of Power BI to answer the following case scenario and pointers from Mr.Gamma:
 To analyze the company data and generate insights that the Palmoria management team would need to address and the analysis is to be visualized using appropriate charts.
 Focuse should be on gender related issues within the organization and its regions, Insight required  from the Analyst are based on discretion.
 Generally, there are two genders in the organization but some employees refused to disclose their gender, so, a generic gender status is required.
-Some staff are without a salary reason is that they are no longer with the company, they need to be out. lastly, some departments are indicated as "NULL" the departments also need to be taken out.
+Some staff are without a salary, reason been that they are no longer with the company, they need to be out. lastly, some departments are indicated as "NULL" the departments also need to be taken out.

 #### CASE QUESTIONS: POINTERS FROM MR. GAMMA